realworldocaml/book/book/platform/README.md

 Programs](files-modules-and-programs.html#files-modules-and-programs){data-type=xref},
 we looked at what a simple program with a couple of OCaml modules looks like.
-Let's now look at the set of files in our `hello/` application to examine a fuller project structure.
+Let's now look at the set of files in our `hello/` application to see what a fuller project looks like.

 ```
 ├── dune-project